A diagram showing the elliptical orbits of some solar system objects.

 Kepler's 1st Law: Orbits are Elliptical

-ellipse; it's a measure of how stretched out the ellipse is.
+(e) of the ellipse; it's a measure of how elliptical it is.

-Planets do move on ellipses, but they are nearly circular (e
+Planets do move on ellipses, but they are nearly circular.
+Comets are

 Once Kepler figured out that planets move around the Sun on